-January 12, 2022 Update – While this “Classifind” expired recently, given the seller’s past history we suspect may not actually be sold yet.
+November 22, Update – While this “ClassiFIND” expired recently, given the seller’s history, we suspect it may not actually be sold yet.
 For now, we’re labeling this ride “Sold?”
 However, we will keep an eye out for an updated listing.
 In the interim, please reach out either by email or call Rudy directly if you’d like to be informed when we come across something similar.

 December 5, 2021 Update – After a brief hiatus following the expiration of their last listing, the seller just posted a new Craigslist ad in which they’ve lowered the asking price from $26,000 to $22,000.

-October 5, 2021 Update – We just confirmed the listing for this “Classifind” expired, so with no replacement found we’re assuming this ride “Sold?” unless we come across a new listing.
+October 5, 2021 Update – We just confirmed the listing for this “Classifind” expired, so with no replacement found, we’re assuming this ride is “Sold?” unless we come across a new listing.

 September 3, 2021 Update – The seller just posted a fresh Craigslist ad for their two-door Ranch Wagon.
 The price, description, and pictures all remain the same.

-Two-Door station wagons were popular throughout the 1950s for consumers who needed to haul cargo more than people.
-Inspired by British “Shooting Brakes”, arguably the most iconic example from this period was Chevrolet’s original Nomad launched in 1955.
-Taken by surprise that year, for 1956 Ford offered its one-year-only Parklane two-door wagon equipped with Fairlane trim that outsold GM’s Chevy Nomad and Pontiac Safari that year.
-Meanwhile, Ford’s other two-door Ranch wagon remained the post popular two-door wagon sold in America in 1956, with over one hundred thousand units produced.
+Two-door station wagons were popular throughout the 1950s for consumers who needed to haul cargo more than people.
+Inspired by British “Shooting Brakes,” arguably the most iconic example from this period was Chevrolet’s original Nomad, launched in 1955.
+Taken by surprise that year, for 1956, Ford offered its one-year-only Parklane two-door wagon equipped with Fairlane trim that outsold GM’s Chevy Nomad and Pontiac Safari that year.
+Meanwhile, Ford’s other two-door Ranch wagon remained the most popular two-door wagon sold in America in 1956, with over one hundred thousand units produced.

-One of those examples preserved to this day in mildly modified form is this red and white 1956 model originally listed in August 2021 on Craigslist in Evansville, Indiana offered for $22,000 currently (the original ask was $26,000).
+One of those examples preserved to this day in mildly modified form is this red and white 1956 Ford Ranch Wagon for sale, originally listed in August 2021 on Craigslist in Evansville, Indiana, offered for $26,000 currently (the original ask was $26,000).
 Comparing that price against the Hagerty Insurance Online Valuation Tool confirms the private seller has their Ranch Wagon priced between this guide’s #3″ Good” estimate of $24,000 and its #2 “Excellent” appraisal of $37,200.
 Similarly, the Collector Car Market Review Online Tool reveals the asking price falls between this guide’s #2 “Very Good” estimate of $24,900 and its #1 “Excellent” appraisal of $38,200.